 - Sour smell when first opened

 Arena Strength Fabric Booty Bands are the most expensive version of glute resistance bands we tested.
-But when it comes to this set, you get what you pay for.
+But with this set, you get what you pay for.
 The booty bands come in a set of three, each labeled light, medium, or strong, with a different color to represent each resistance level.

 The bands feel durable and have a textured feel to them without being scratchy.
 I found them satisfying to use, too—the light band was sturdy but not overly hard, the medium more challenging, and the strong was difficult enough that there were some moves, like donkey kicks, I couldn’t fully complete.

 The bands didn’t slip on bare legs or over leggings, even in those previously mentioned donkey kicks.
 And although they managed to kick my butt, they didn’t stretch out or lose any elasticity the day that I tested them.
 Better yet, the company provides a one-year warranty, which is both comforting and speaks to their confidence in the product’s durability.
 We’re not the only ones who think they’re great—the bands have more than 6,000 reviews on Amazon with an average 4.8-star rating.